 What draws folks to Realty Income is fourfold.
 Firstly, ever since the company was founded in the late-1960s it has been pumping out rental dividends to shareholders.
 It establishes commercial property, lets them out on long-term leases and then mails the dividends to shareholders.
 Tenants pay all costs related to property management such as maintenance, property taxes and insurance.
 There’s not much more to it than that really.
 Around 25% of Realty Income’s portfolio on a revenue basis comes from Walgreens, FedEx, Dollar General, CVS Pharmacy, Walmart and Home Depot.
-They tend to be the kinds of retailers that are more immune to the online shift than most and so the cash flows are stable.
+They tend to be the kinds of retailers that are more immune to the online shift than most and so the cash flows are relatively stable.

 The slight twist is that Realty Income sends its dividends out on a monthly basis.
 In fact it has done so ever since it was founded.
-It even trademarked the slogan, “The Monthly Dividend Company”, just to hammer home how much it takes this point seriously.
+Heck it even trademarked the slogan, “The Monthly Dividend Company”, just to hammer home how much it takes this point seriously.
 Needles to say, in an era which has got many folks hunting for regular and reliable cash streams that is going to stick out.

 The brief breakdown of Realty Income’s dividend history is as follows: nearly 50 years of consecutive payments (over $4.5 billion in total), 78 consecutive quarterly increases and over 90 increases in total since it listed on the NYSE in 1994.
 Since its founding in 1969 it has clocked up approximately 570 consecutive monthly dividend payments.
 It goes without saying that it takes the distribution pretty darn seriously.